lee-janice/nyc_school_funding/README.md

 <img src="output/figures/fig12_total_funding_dotplot.png" width="600">

-However, among the top schools with respect to PTA expenditures, PTA dollars can comprise a significant share of total funding amounts.
+This indicates that PTA expenditures do not fully offset the redistributive design of public school funding — schools in the lowest-need quintile (Q1) still receive less in total funding than higher-need quintiles even after PTA dollars are included.
+In other words, the FSF formula is doing its intended work.
+However, as alluded to above, among the schools with the highest PTA expenditures, PTA dollars can comprise a significant share of total funding amounts—which may work against the equity logic that public dollars are designed to enforce.

 <img src="output/figures/fig11a_eni_vs_pta_as_share_of_total.png" width="600">